 add-files-or-folders-to-zip-archives-using-csharp

-ZIP files are the most common types of archive files that are used to keep compressed files and folders into a single container.
-As a C# developer, you can easily create encrypted or password-protected ZIP archives programmatically using C# in your .NET applications.
+ZIP files are the most common archive format for compressing files and folders into a single container.
+C# developers can easily create encrypted or password‑protected ZIP archives programmatically in .NET.
 In this article, you will learn how to create encrypted ZIP files using C#.

 C# API to Create Encrypted ZIP Files

-For creating encrypted ZIP archives, I will be using Aspose.ZIP for .NET API.
-It enables you to compress files and folders and add them to ZIP archives.
-It also allows you to decompress archives of supported types such as ZIP, TAR, GZIP, BZ2, 7Zip, RAR, etc. The API provides protection via user-defined passwords and traditional encryption techniques using AES encryption such as AES128, AES192, and AES256.
+To create encrypted ZIP archives, we use Aspose.ZIP for .NET API.
+It compresses files and folders, adds them to ZIP archives, and can decompress formats such as ZIP, TAR, GZIP, BZ2, 7Zip, RAR, etc. The API supports password protection and AES encryption (AES128, AES192, AES256).

-You can either download the DLL of the API or install it using NuGet.
+You can either download the DLL or install it via NuGet.

 Install-Package Aspose.ZIP